dualdare/WeAreWolf/README.md

 # WeAreWolf
-this is a plugin for minecraft bukkir version 10.0!
+this is a plugin for minecraft bukkit version 10.0!
 Now.It is develpping,
+COMMING SOON...